AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_android.md

             });
 ```

-If you want to update a custom attribute that set by other members, call `asyncSetChatroomAttributesForced` instead.
-After you successfully call this method, other members in the chat room receives an `onAttributesUpdate` callback.
+If you want to update a custom attribute that is set by other members, call `asyncSetChatroomAttributesForced` instead.
+After you successfully call this method, other members in the chat room receive an `onAttributesUpdate` callback.

 ```java
 // Sets a custom attribute by specifying chat room ID, attribute key, and attribute value.